dokipen/tubing/README.rst

     {"alignment": "good", "birthdate": "08/03/1977", "name": "Tom Brady"}
     $

-We need to seriously think about renaming pipes to tubes.. man, what was I thinking?
+We need to seriously think about renaming tubes to tubes.. man, what was I thinking?

 Catalog